RecklessGame/Skeletal-Animation-Library/README.md

 ### Compile and run
 Use cmake and make to compile the examples.

-Then to run it: ./sfml_examples
+Then, to run them: ./sfml_examples